Kiuliumov/SoftUni-Advanced-and-OOP/README.md

 ![SoftUni](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRYPFFqCRmlA9SmIQQd1_wUfKfApvbzcbSubQ&usqp=CAU)
 # Python Advanced and Python OOP Courses

-Welcome to the repositories for the Python Advanced and Python OOP courses!
+Welcome to the repositories for the Python Advanced and Python OOP courses

 ## Python Advanced